Charter of Human Resources New Zealand

 - At all times conduct himself or herself with the utmost professional and personal integrity and accountability, consistent with the highest ethical standards and recognising the trust and responsibility vested in him or her.

-- Respect always the professional and personal reputations of other members of the HR profession and HRINZ itself – and, in particular, not do, or cause or permit to be done, anything which is likely to bring HRINZ into disrepute or is otherwise inconsistent with any of the standards and ideals set out in this Charter.
+- Respect always the professional and personal reputations of other members of the HR profession and HRNZ itself – and, in particular, not do, or cause or permit to be done, anything which is likely to bring HRNZ into disrepute or is otherwise inconsistent with any of the standards and ideals set out in this Charter.

-- Actively support and encourage diversity in his or her HR practice and within HRINZ.
+- Actively support and encourage diversity in his or her HR practice and within HRNZ.

 - Demonstrate an ongoing commitment to continuing professional development, in order both to retain currency of skills and knowledge and to serve as an example to all colleagues.